trisha-c-a/Subjectivity-Detection-in-News-Articles/README.md

 ## Data

 The data has been taken from [A Corpus for Sentence-level Subjectivity Detection on English News Articles](https://arxiv.org/abs/2305.18034).
-All the data is available in [Data](Data).
+All the processed data used for this project is available in [Data](Data).

 Two sets of data splits have been created.
 The first split, labelled as train/test/val-unprocessed.csv, contains text that has not been preprocessed.
 The second split contains text that has been preprocessed using the following techniques:
 * Replacing symbols such as $ to "dollar", % to "percentage", numbers to "number"